Introducing Ferrocell® Technology

 induced with two cylinder magnets and stimulated with a red laser.

-It's obvious these 'wings' are diverged a full 180 degrees.
+of the ellipse has diverged a full 180 degrees.

 (look closely at the lower left and right frames).

-Light emerges and diverges from the center of
+Light emerges and diverges into the X-axis arc from the center of

-the cell with the same diameter as the original laser beam.
+the cell with the same diameter as the primary Z-axis laser beam,

-can be modulated for extended modes of operation.
+variety of modulation methods for extended modes of operation.

 A Different type of Technology: